mem48/geocompr/main.md

 # Introduction {#intro}

-The title was chosen because this book is about more than routine spatial data processing.
+This book is about harnessing the power of modern computers to *do things* with geographical data.
-What defines geocomputation as a development on previous work is the "creative and experimental use of GIS that it entails" [@longley_geocomputation:_1998].
+What defines geocomputation as a development on previous work its emphasis on "creative and experimental" applications that a computational perspective enables [@longley_geocomputation:_1998]
-Another advantage of the term is that it conveys the centrality of the concept of algorithms (which can be implemented in R functions) to advanced geographical research.
+The book is also about algorithms, which are vital for advanced geographical research.
 This is captured in the following quote from another seminal book on the subject [@openshaw_geocomputation_2000]:

 > GeoComputation is about using the various different types of geodata and about